Pillar Guide

 In a traditional setup, environments are assembled manually: a developer copies configs, runs init scripts, fixes version mismatches, seeds a database, and prays it matches staging.
 Environment as Code eliminates all of that.

-With EaC, you declare the desired state of an environment in a blueprint file.
-The control plane reconciles it.
-Every env is reproducible, reviewable, and governed through the same lifecycle instead of being rebuilt from tribal knowledge.
+With EaC, you declare what an environment should look like in a blueprint file.
+MicroStax reconciles it.
+Every environment is reproducible, reviewable, and governed — no more setup steps that only one engineer remembers.

 The 5 principles of Environment as Code